Corruption in Poland: Historical

 In the communist People's Republic of Poland, corruption was widespread, particularly by Polish United Workers Party officials (see nomenklatura).
 Corruption under the communist regime was so pervasive that some scholars have referred to the system as "legalized corruption".

 Recent era

-Global Integrity 2010 report gave Poland the score of 80 out of 100 assessing the legal framework as 86 (strong) and actual implementation as 71 (moderate).
-The report scored Poland particularly well (score of 90) in categories for "Non-Governmental Organizations, Public Information and Media" and "Elections", and particularly low in the category for "Public Administration and Professionalism" (score of 59).
+Global Integrity 2010 report gave Poland a score of 80 out of 100 assessing the legal framework as 86 (strong) and actual implementation as 71 (moderate).
+The report scored Poland particularly well (score of 90) in the categories of "Non-Governmental Organizations, Public Information and Media" and "Elections", and particularly low in the category of "Public Administration and Professionalism" (score of 59).